Save Money on Prescriptions

 These costs affect everyone - whether or not you're currently taking a prescription drug.
-Here are some simple steps you can take to help you and your community save money.
+Here are some options to help you save money.

 Consider a 90 day supplyAsk your doctor for a prescription for a 90 day supply of your medication and choose to fill it at a local pharmacy or through home delivery.
-In 2019, for most plans, you pay 1 copayment for a 30 day supply and 2 copayments for a 90 day supply.
+For most plans, you pay 1 copayment for a 30 day supply and 2 copayments for a 90 day supply.

 Help is AvailableYou may qualify for State and Federal programs that help you pay for prescriptions.
 Learn more about how the NYS EPIC Program can work with your Medicare plan to help you save money on your prescriptions.
 Or contact your Social Security office at 1-800-772-1213, between 7 am to 7 pm, Monday through Friday to determine if you qualify for Medicare’s Extra Help program.